MiketheChap/worldwidestew/content/blog/2024-11-09-The-Rise-and-Fall-of-Rugged-Individualism.md

 Our belief in our personal and national sovereignties condemns us to *Rugged Loneliness*: lives filled with suspicion, unfulfilled dreams, and an enduring pursuit of ego. *Rugged Individualism’s* great fraud - now written large in Western Culture - robs present and future generations of the crowning gem of humanity’s greatest salvation, gift and strength: our ability to cooperate.

 Humans make their own choices.
 We can choose to ask for and give help.
 This is the cooperative way.
-We do need to recognize effort and achievement.
+Of course, we need to recognize effort and achievement.
 But that recognition means so much more when our employees know that we *really couldn’t have done it without them.*
-"
-date: 2024-11-08
-author: "mike davis"
-type: blog
-tags: [""]
-summary: ""
-draft: false
----